naomi-iizuka/ADAProject_teambis/index.md

 </p>

 <p style='text-align: justify;'>
   Distributions of Congressmen and Congresswomen are also smoother than their civilian counterpart.
-Statistic tests show significant difference in neither score means (p-values = 0.13 and 0.08, for men and women respectively).  </p>
+Bilateral t-test show significant difference in neither score means (p-values = 0.13 and 0.08, for men and women respectively).  </p>

 <p style='text-align: justify;'>
   Lastly, let's see if the score distribution across genders varies among Congresspeople: </p>